Praccen/Praccen.github.io/index.md

 <p>
  <img align="right" src="./assets/Jag.jpg# bordered" width="200">
  Welcome to my portfolio website!
-My name is Gustav and I recently finished my master of science in engineering degree in game and software engineering at Blekinge Tekniska Högskola (BTH), Sweden.
+My name is Gustav and I recently (June 2020) finished my master of science in engineering degree in game and software engineering at Blekinge Tekniska Högskola (BTH), Sweden.
 I am passionate about game development and have an especially big interest in game physics.
 </p>
 <br/>
 # I program games and stuff.